pmukerji/jruby-serialport/README.md

 ## Requirements

-Must have the RXTXcomm.jar and librxtxSerial libraries in your java paths.
+Must have the librxtxSerial libraries in your java paths.

 An example of the files can be found at the this [RXTX wiki](http://rxtx.qbang.org/wiki/index.php/Download)